 In other words, the state looks for genuine sobriety.

 When someone really decides to get sober, it’s because they’ve had enough of the problems caused by their drinking.
 People struggle with troubled relationships to alcohol for long periods of time before they ever throw in the towel.
-While the ugly truth is that most people with a drinking problem don’t get over it, even among those who do, every last one will agree that they should have quit sooner.
+The ugly truth is that most people with a drinking problem don’t get over it.
+However, even among those who actually do, every last one will agree that they should have quit sooner.

 By the time a person is ready to quit drinking for good, there is usually no doubt in his or her mind that they can’t ever pick up again.

 Here’s where it gets tricky.
 Lots of people try to quit drinking, and some do manage to stay clean for a while.
-Not all of these people, however, take the next step, from simply abstaining from alcohol, to embracing genuine sobriety.
+Not all of these people, however, take the next step, from simply abstaining from alcohol, to fully embracing real sobriety.

 This can happen simply because a person lets his or her guard down.
 We’ve seen plenty of people plunged back into addiction after having taken pain medication following surgery.